It is the second hour of the Rush Limbaugh Show on the last day of August, and an eventful August it has been.

 Here's the thing.

-But I I think that some of these folks just have a a kind of a nihilism going, kind of a listen, we're all mistrustful of various things and and don't know exactly how things work and have certain biases that send us in certain ways, but there's something just so profoundly sick about this that it defies description.
+But I think that some of these folks just have a kind of a nihilism going, kind of a, listen, we're all mistrustful of various things and don't know exactly how things work and have certain biases that send us in certain ways.

 Here's what I want to do for anybody.

-If you find yourself in a conversation with with one of these people, and just God help you if you do, you'd better have some time on your hands.
+If you find yourself in a conversation with one of these people, and just God help you if you do, you'd better have some time on your hands.

 Just offer up the following.

-And I don't mean laws of physics like those that they attempt to trump up to to justify their craziness.
+And I don't mean laws of physics like those that they attempt to trump up to justify their craziness.

-It some things are so true that they are almost like a law of physics.
+Some things are so true that they are almost like a law of physics.

 Here's what I mean.

-If one-tenth of what the 9-11 conspiracy geeks observe had a grain of believability to it, the entire community of structural engineers, the entire community of people who are experts about buildings.
+If one-tenth of what the 9-11 conspiracy geeks observe had a grain of believability to it, the entire community of structural engineers, the entire community of people who are experts about buildings, I mean, maybe not even the entire community, you would have 60, 70, 80, 90% agreement from the people who do this for a living.

 So you can stop down your moment of insanity in talking to one of these people and saying, look, I'll tell you what, let's stipulate.